k493r0/homepage/README.md

 Well, you were able to read this far into the website, what the hell else do you want?
 It probably loaded quite fast as well.

-Taking the approach of [the best website in the world](https://motherfuckingwebsite.com) and not writing an over-engineered-framework-heavy-react-redux-webpack-tailwind-css-infinite-npm-dependencies-vue-angular-nextjs-50mb-parallax-ative homepage.
+I'm taking the approach of [the best website in the world](https://motherfuckingwebsite.com) and not writing an over-engineered-framework-heavy-react-redux-webpack-tailwind-css-infinite-npm-dependencies-vue-angular-nextjs-50mb-parallax-ative homepage.